Physical Address

 Maintaining proper engine temperatures is vital to prevent oil loss.
 Engine overheating can lead to increased oil evaporation and loss.
 Regular checks and maintenance of the cooling system and radiator can help in preventing excessive oil consumption.

-Avoiding Overfilling of Oil
+Avoiding Overfilling Of Oil

 Avoiding overfilling of oil is crucial to prevent oil loss in your car.
 Overfilling the oil reservoir can lead to increased pressure and can cause the oil to be forced out of the engine through various seals and gaskets.
 Adhering to the recommended oil level can prevent such issues.